Aljgutier/react_firebase/README.md

 # User Page Private Route

-The private route functionality is added to the router.tsx code.
+The private route functionality is added to the routes.tsx code.
+If the user is signed in they are directed to the `user_page` route.

 ```JS
 // src/router.tsx